Yefren

 to visit, comprising several mountains divided by deep valleys and

-truly magical grooves and little jungles and cliffs that give the
+truly magical groves and little jungles and cliffs that give the

 city its unique edge.